Keoffor/frontend-topicpedia/README.md

 ## Overview

 Topicpedia-backend Service is responsible for handling all requests from the frontend client app.
-When users interact with the client app, it returns response to client based on the input.
+When users interact with the client app, it returns response based on the input.

 ## Technologies